-Mapping Tom Petty’s legacy: How one fan is keeping Petty’s hometown ties alive
+Mapping Tom Petty’s Legacy: How one fan is keeping Petty’s hometown ties alive

 “It started with me just going to post it on Facebook as a one-time thing saying, ‘Hey, here's my typed list of addresses, and you can go check it out on your own.
 Have fun,’” Murphy said.

-He credits his wife, Elaine, who encouraged him to post all his research on a website so anyone interested could see them.
+He credits his wife, Elaine, who encouraged him to post all his research on a website so anyone interested could see it.

 “She's like, ‘No, no, because it's a private group, and it's essentially gone once you post it on Facebook.
 No one else will see it again.’
 She said I should design a website,” he said.